HomeRobot: Open-Vocabulary Mobile Manipulation: Simulation Details

 \textbf{Discrete.} Previous benchmarks often operate in a fully discrete action space~\cite{habitat19iccv,shridhar2020alfred}, even in the real world~\cite{gervet2022navigating}.
 We implement a set of discrete actions, with fixed in-place rotation left and right, and translation of steps $0.25m$ forward.

 \textbf{Continuous.} Our continuous action space is implemented as a teleporting agent, where the robot needs to move around by predicting a local waypoint.
-Our robot's low level controllers are expected to be able to get the robot to this location, in lieu of simulating full physics for the agent.
+Our robot's low-level controllers are expected to be able to get the robot to this location, in lieu of simulating full physics for the agent.

 In simulation, this is implemented as a check against the navmesh - we use the navmesh to determine if the robot will go into collision with any objects if moved towards the new location, and move it to the closest valid location instead.